miho/VRL-Documentation/vrl-studio/defining-a-workflow.md

 ## Adding Methods ##

 If a component class declares more than one method they are usually not shown in the component window.
 To add a method click on the drop down box, choose a method and click on the *add* button.

-Add the following methods:
+Add the following methods (the order matters!):

 - reset()
 - inc()